25 Best HIDDEN GEMS of Rome That You Cannot Miss

 Quartiere Coppedè

-In the Coppedè neighborhood, you will witness a fusion of different architectural styles – from Gothic to Art Noveau, and Baroque.
+In the Coppedè neighborhood, you will witness a fusion of different architectural styles – from Gothic to Art Nouveau, and Baroque.
 Within the intricate details of the architecture, you will find mosaics and fantastical creatures – making it a must-see for those seeking architectural marvels.

 Jewish Ghetto